Dispatch Modes Explained (Auto, BalanceLocations, BalanceTime, Optima)

 - Tradeoff: some routes may become longer or less balanced

-- Useful when you want to minimize cost (drivers/vehicles)
+- Useful when you want to minimize cost by using fewer drivers or vehicles

 Use this mode to answer: “How many drivers do I need today?”